Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results: Introduction

-{An example of $K\in\mathbf{P}_6$} There already are asymptotic results for $\P_G(n)$ in the case where $G$ is a general convex domain.
-One of the most important for our work is B\'ar\'any's, who gave in \cite{barany2} a logarithmic equivalent of $\mathbb{P}_G(n)$: \begin{Theoreme}\cite{barany2} For any compact convex set $G$ with non empty interior,
+There already are asymptotic results for $\P_K(n)$ in the case where $K$ is a general convex set.
+One of the most important for our work is B\'ar\'any's, who gave in \cite{barany2} a logarithmic equivalent of $\mathbb{P}_K(n)$: \begin{Theoreme}\cite{barany2} For any compact convex set $K$ with non empty interior,

 where